-Income (loss) per share: Basic income (loss) per share is computed by dividing consolidated net income (loss) by the weighted average number of common shares outstanding during the period, excluding unvested restricted stock.
+Income (loss) per share: Basic income (loss) per share is computed by dividing consolidated net income (loss) by the weighted average number of common shares outstanding during the year, excluding unvested restricted stock.

-For periods of net income when the effects are not anti-dilutive, diluted earnings per share is computed by dividing our net income by the weighted average number of shares outstanding and the impact of all potential dilutive common shares, consisting primarily of stock options, unvested restricted stock and the common shares underlying our convertible notes and stock purchase warrants.
+For periods of net income when the effects are not anti-dilutive, diluted earnings per share is computed by dividing our net income by the weighted average number of shares outstanding and the impact of all dilutive potential common shares, consisting primarily of stock options, unvested restricted stock and the common shares underlying our convertible notes and stock purchase warrants.
 The dilutive impact of our dilutive potential common shares resulting from stock options and stock purchase warrants is determined by applying the treasury stock method.
-The dilutive impact of our dilutive potential common shares issued upon conversion of our convertible notes is determined by applying the "if converted" method.
+The dilutive impact of our dilutive potential common shares resulting from our convertible notes is determined by applying the "if converted" method.

 For the periods of net loss, diluted loss per share is calculated similarly to basic loss per share because the impact of all dilutive potential common shares is anti-dilutive due to the net losses.
-A total of 10.7 million and 16.5 million potential dilutive shares have been excluded in the calculation of diluted net loss per share in 2010 and 2009, respectively, because their inclusion would be anti-dilutive.
+A total of 16.5 million and 19.0 million potential dilutive shares have been excluded in the calculation of diluted net loss per share in 2009 and 2008, respectively, because their inclusion would be anti-dilutive.